 The colored curves show cross-references mapped along a horizontal axis of biblical verses.
 Each colored arc connects two chapters of the Bible… Longer lines therefore connect verses that are farther apart. — Chris Harrison, on the original visualization

-This site uses an expanded dataset of more than 340,000 cross-references drawn from that same tradition.
+This site visualizes 63,779 cross-references drawn from that same tradition.
 The core principle is unchanged: every arc is someone’s judgment that two verses belong in conversation.

 Once you know what cross-references are, the practical question is how to read with them instead of past them.
 Three habits are worth forming.